+Dissertation Seminar 0 credits

+Dissertation Credits 9 credits

-N809 Dissertation Seminar 0 credits
+Dissertation Seminar 0 credits

-N899 Dissertation Credits 9 credits
+Dissertation Credits 9 credits

 Final Oral Defense of Dissertation 0 credits

-Total Academic Credits (minimum) 77 credits
+Credits (minimum) 77 credits

+Dissertation Credits Dissertation Seminar Dissertation Credits Final Oral Defense of Dissertation

 Important Note: In addition to the above core coursework, Bachelor's to PhD students must take AT LEAST THREE 3-credit electives.
 One elective must be an advanced methods elective.
 Electives may be taken concurrently in any semester after approval by the student's faculty advisor.
 Cost of electives is not included and will be added in the years they are taken.